konpyutaika/nifikop/site/website/versioned_docs/version-v0.14.1/3_manage_nifi/1_manage_clusters/2_cluster_scaling/1_scaling_mechanism.md

 persistentvolumeclaim/simplenifi-25-storagehwn24   Bound    pvc-7da86076-728e-11ea-846d-42010a8400f2   10Gi       RWO            standard       11m
 ```

 And if you go on the NiFi UI, in the cluster administration page :

 ![Scale up, cluster list](/img/3_tasks/1_nifi_cluster/2_cluster_scaling/scaleup_cluster_list.png)

 5. You now have data on the new node :

 ![Scale up, cluster distribution](/img/3_tasks/1_nifi_cluster/2_cluster_scaling/scaleup_distribution.png)

 ## Scaledown : Gracefully remove node

-For this task, we will simply remove a node and look at that the decommission's steps.
+For this task, we will simply remove a node and look at that the decommissions steps.

 1. Remove the node from the list of `NifiCluster.Spec.Nodes` field :